spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/10-install.md

 </InfoBox>

 1. Open a terminal session and navigate to the directory where you downloaded the Palette VerteX Helm Charts provided by our support.
 We recommend you place all three downloaded files into the same directory.
-You should have the following three Helm Charts:
+You should have the following  Helm Charts:

-  - Spectro Management Plan Helm Chart.
+  - Spectro Management Plane Helm Chart.

   - Cert Manager Helm Chart.

-  - Image Swap Helm Chart (Optional).

 2. Extract the **values.yaml** from each Helm Chart.
 Use the command below as a reference.
 Replace the path in the command to match your local path to the downloaded Palette VerteX Helm Chart.
 Do this for all the provided Helm Charts.